Sgt Nathan Shumaker

 Nathan Shumaker joined the Army shortly after graduating high school.
 Hearing his grandfather’s stories of serving in the 101st Airborne Division in the Army and his father, an Air Force Veteran, inspired him to serve.

 Sergeant Shumaker first deployed to Afghanistan in December 2007 with Alpha Battery, 3rd Battalion, 321st Field Artillery Regiment, 18th Fires Brigade as an artilleryman, deploying again to Afghanistan in 2010 with Bravo Battery, 3rd Battalion, 321st Field Artillery Regiment, 18th Fires Brigade, 82nd Airborne Division.
 He loved doing his job as an artilleryman with his comrades.

 On May 4, 2010, the career he enjoyed so much came to an end.
 During a fire mission, an enemy mortar round struck SGT Shumaker and his unit in Kunar Province, Afghanistan.
 The attack resulted in the loss of his left leg and damage to the right leg.
 He developed Compartment Syndrome in his right leg, which is a condition that causes pressure within the muscles to build, decreasing blood flow and preventing nourishment and oxygen from reaching nerve and muscle cells.

 While undergoing therapies at Walter Reed, Nathan was determined to run again.
 Before his injury, he would run three to four miles a day, 3 times a week.
 At first, doctors advised him his bone density was too thin for the pressure.
 Gradually, he built up enough strength and endurance to pound the pavement again, starting with 30 second intervals.
 He is now able to complete 5K races.
 “Running is something I have always enjoyed doing.
 Learning to run again has been a challenge, but it helps me feel good about myself,” he says.

 Now medically retired, Nathan enjoys spending time outside with his wife Missy and their two children.
-He earned his bachelor’s degree from St. Louis University and is now working on his master’s in social work.
+He earned his master’s degree in social work from St. Louis University in May 2018, and is currently working in that field.